About once a week, for my entire upbringing, my mother would prepare a very simple side of pasta with a sweet, buttery

 Mom would just make extra macaroni and stir in the tomato sauce for it.
 She did this because my dad requested it, and he wanted it because that's what his mother in Minnesota used to make for him (back in the 1930s and 40s).

-Oddly, the hot buttery tomato pasta was, and still is, a perfect taste complement to the cool, crunchy, acidic tuna salad.
+Oddly, this hot buttery tomato pasta was, and still is, a perfect taste complement to the cool, crunchy, acidic tuna salad.

 This is my father's comfort food.
 Mom made it the other day with corkscrew pasta instead of elbow macaroni and I liked the way that the ridges in the corkscrews capture the sauce better.